 The Amex Business Platinum offers value for business owners with big budgets and whose business requires them to travel often.

-In exchange for its high annual fee, the Amex Business Platinum card offers 5x points on flights and prepaid hotels booked through AmexTravel.com, 1.5x points on any eligible purchase of $5,000 or more (up to 1 million additional points per year), 1x point on everything else and a laundry list of fancy travel benefits for business owners.
+In exchange for its high annual fee, the Amex Business Platinum card offers 5x points on flights and prepaid hotels booked through AmexTravel.com, 1.5x points on any eligible in key business categories, as well as on purchases of $5,000 or more (up to $2 million per year), 1x point on everything else and a laundry list of fancy travel benefits for business owners.

 You’ll be able to take advantage of benefits designed to upgrade your travel experiences, such as access to thousands of lounges all over the world, Gold elite status with two top hotel brands (Hilton and Marriott), and several travel protections.